openvmp/partcad/docs/source/tutorial.rst

 PartCAD has to be provided with a configuration file which may declare parts and assemblies, but also declares all repositories that PartCAD is allowed to query.

-PartCAD has no implicit dependencies built in, so a dependency on the public PartCAD repository needs to be added if PartCAD is supposed to query it.
+PartCAD has no implicit dependencies built-in, so a dependency on the public PartCAD repository needs to be added if PartCAD is supposed to query it.